 The saying goes – “The higher the return, the higher the risk”.
 P2P lending is a place where you can easily bring in 10%+ per year.
 Furthermore, it is very often a passive investment form compared to other investment types.
-P2P lending is a newer incentive to investing.
+P2P lending is a newer incentive for investing.
 Therefore, there are increased risks when investing in P2P lending platforms.
 There are a lot of P2P lending platforms, and new platforms are emerging rapidly.
-More so, there is only two platforms old enough to have experienced a recession (2007-2008).
+More so, there are only two platforms old enough to have experienced a recession (2007-2008).
 While P2P lending is considered a risky investment knowing the risks associated with P2P lending will help you mitigate the risks when investing.

 The Risks of Investing in P2P Lending

 To get a better understanding of the risks involved, you should consider the 7 risks of investing in P2P lending:

 - Understand the platforms

 - Financial state of the platforms

 The first and maybe the most obvious risk is not diversifying across multiple platforms.
 Platform diversification is necessary if you want to have a healthy P2P lending portfolio.
 The amount of the aspects in relation to P2P lending platforms are humongous and therefore you should consider each platform and their attributes.